 Toe

-Ideally a closed-toe space with an honest or versatile design.
+Ideally, it should be a closed-toe space with an honest or versatile design.

 Uppers

-Smooth-lined straps which might not cause friction.
+Smooth-lined straps, which might not cause friction.

 Support and Padding

-Gel or foam padding. sensible support.
+Gel or foam padding.
+Sensible support.

 Outsole

-High grip sturdy rubber outsole.
+High grip, sturdy rubber outsole.

-Reviews of the Best Slippers for Neuropathy for 2023
+Reviews of the Best Slippers for Neuropathy for 2025

 1. The uppers are cotton and Lycra that give a stretchy and comfortable fit, besides breathability and moisture-wicking capabilities